 New technologies in South Korea

 I already said it, South Korea is the Mecca of new technologies.
 It’s normal, there’s a high demand!
 On average, the Koreans change their smartphones every six months!!!
 This is insane!
 99% of Koreans have an iPhone or a Samsung.
 They can’t believe it when you’ve had your phone for more than a year, or when your phone is not a Samsung or an iPhone “Why do you have a LG?“, they often asked my friend.
-Surprising when you know LG is a Korean brand… Otherwise they have their own apps in the country, all very popular.
+Surprising when you know LG is a Korean brand… Otherwise they have their own very popular apps in the country.
 For instance, they mostly communicate with their friends via Kakaotalk (and not Whatsapp).
 To get a vehicle for hire, they use Kakaotaxi (and not Uber).
 They use Naver to do their research on the internet (not Google).

 You’ll notice Korean girls never have their shoulders uncovered.
 I don’t know if it’s frowned upon or if it’s cultural, but even under 40°C/104°F, you won’t see a single Korean girl wearing a spaghetti strap shirt.
 Back and shoulders are always covered.
 They don’t wear a top showing their cleavage either (sorry guys, it’s not possible to ogle!).
 However, they have absolutely no problem wearing mini skirts, high heels, etc… Anyway, ladies, if you go there, cover the top, show off your legs if you want to, not the other way around!